A simple framework that aligned teams at Target, Google, and LEGO

 Next

-Why politics is your most important strategy tool
+Why politics is your most important tool, no matter your profession